 The following forms provide important information in the event a student-athlete has sustained a head, chest or abdominal injury.

 Heads Up Concussion in High Schools Sports.
 A fact sheet for parents.
-All parents of Bismarck Public School's student-athletes are required to read this document prior to the start of their son/daughter's athletic season.
+All parents/ guardians of Bismarck Public School's student-athletes are required to read this document prior to the start of their son/daughter's athletic season.

-Heads Up Concussion in High School Sports - A fact sheet for athletes.
+Heads Up Concussion in High Schools Sports.
+A fact sheet for athletes.
 All Bismarck Public School's student-athletes are required to read this document prior to the start of their athletic season.

 Head Injury Guidelines